kamorrissey/pic-lcd-demo/README.md

 # pic-lcd-demo

+(This project is still being set up.
+Don't count on anything in it yet.)

 Demonstration of driving a multiplexed LCD segment display using the LCD module of a PIC16LF19156 MCU.

 # Introduction